niccaluim/go-mapnik/README.md

 Go bindings for mapnik 2.2 and Mapnik 3.0 (http://www.mapnik.org or http://github.com/mapnik/mapnik)

-These bindings rely on http://github.com/springmeyer/mapnik-c-api.
+These bindings rely and expand on http://github.com/springmeyer/mapnik-c-api.

 Installation
 -----------